scottcolfer/scottcolfer.github.io/_posts/2018-05-14-public-service.md

 date: 2018-05-14
 ---

-Government digital teams in the UK build public services that are genuinely valuable for the public , which is awesome.
-There is an increasing focus on 'end-to-end services' with the word 'digital' becoming less prevalent as we realise that software is not the beginning and end of public services - so much so that the [Digital Service Standard](https://www.gov.uk/service-manual/service-standard) is becoming the [Government Service Standard](https://twitter.com/mattedgar/status/994535790247075840?ref_src=twsrc%5Etfw&ref_url=https%3A%2F%2Fgds.blog.gov.uk%2F2018%2F05%2F10%2F10-may-2018-sprint-18-live-blog%2F&tfw_creator=GDSTeam&tfw_site=GDSTeam).
+Government digital teams in the UK build public services that are genuinely valuable for the public, which is awesome.
+There is an increasing focus on 'end-to-end services', with the word 'digital' becoming less prevalent as we realise that software is not the beginning and end of public services - so much so that the [Digital Service Standard](https://www.gov.uk/service-manual/service-standard) is becoming the [Government Service Standard](https://twitter.com/mattedgar/status/994535790247075840?ref_src=twsrc%5Etfw&ref_url=https%3A%2F%2Fgds.blog.gov.uk%2F2018%2F05%2F10%2F10-may-2018-sprint-18-live-blog%2F&tfw_creator=GDSTeam&tfw_site=GDSTeam).

 [Two very enthusiastic thumbs up](https://tenor.com/view/thumbsup-enthusiastic-clueless-gif-5146508).

 This all sounds good . . . but what is an end-to-end public service?
-Do we all mean the same thing when we say 'end-to-end public service'?
-Helpfully, some clever people have helpfully provided us with a definition.
+Do we all mean the same thing when we say end-to-end public service?
+Helpfully, some clever people have provided us with a definition.
 [Louise Downe](https://twitter.com/LouiseDowne) and [Kate Tarling](https://twitter.com/kateldn) have created a great starting point for us to understand what an end-to-end public service is that I've been using for the last year or so (thanks both!).

 *Here is a summary of Louise and Kate's works in the form of three principles to help us understand what an end-to-end public service is - I've made a couple of tweaks so that it fits my context but it's mainly a copy, paste, and summary of two of their posts.*